Go to content

 Welcome to the southern tip of Gotland!

 The five southernmost parishes of Gotland form the district Storsudret (The Great South).
 With its spectacular nature, most hours of sunshine annually in the entire country, and plenty to see and do, the southern cape is a destination for anyone seeking experiences out of the ordinary.
+Click the “Storsudret” button below to explore tips on accommodation, beaches, restaurants and cafés, as well as many other places to visit in Storsudret.

 Directions